School Improvement Plan

 Legislation (G.S. §115C-83.15) passed during the 2013 long session of the North Carolina General Assembly provides parents with an additional measure of school performance in the form of School Performance Grades.
 Beginning with the 2013–14 school year, the annual North Carolina School Report Cards display a letter grade of A, B, C, D, or F for each school in the state.

 The School Performance Grades are based 80 percent on the school’s achievement score (student proficiency) and 20 percent on students’ academic growth.
-At East Arcadia School, the achievement score for the 2023-2024 school year is based on how well the students performed on the 3rd, 4th, and 5th Grade Reading and Math End-of-Grade Assessments, and 5th Grade Science.
+At East Arcadia Primary, the achievement score for the 2024-2025 school year is based on how well the students performed on the End-of-Grade Reading, Math, and Science Assessments.

-East Arcadia School received a School Performance Grade of “D” and a growth designation of “met expected growth” for the 2023-2024 school year.
+East Arcadia Primary received a School Performance Grade of “F” and a growth designation of “met expected growth” for the 2024–2025 school year.
 Although we are committed to improving this score, it is important to remember that just as no one single score or grade tells the whole story of a student, neither does it tell you everything about the performance of a school or the opportunities that the school provides.

 A low performing school is required to develop an improvement plan that specifically addresses how the school will improve both the school performance grade and school growth score.
-The plan will also include how central office administrators and I will work with, and monitor the progress of East Arcadia.
-The school is already engaged in the work of refining its plan to present to the Board of Education at the October meeting, scheduled for 6 p.m. on Monday, October 14, 2024.
+The plan will also include how central office administrators and I will work with, and monitor the progress of East Arcadia Primary.
+The school is already engaged in the work of refining its plan to present to the Board of Education at the October meeting, scheduled for 6 p.m. on Monday, October 13, 2025.
 The final plan will be available for review on the school’s website.

-NCDPI Early Literacy Specialist - will help teachers convert the knowledge from training to practice for an increase in reading growth
+- District assigned curriculum specialist - will help teachers convert the knowledge from training to practice for an increase in reading and math growth

 We encourage you to actively engage in your student’s academic journey and invite you to collaborate with their teacher(s) to help ensure they stay on track for success.
 Working together as a team, we can improve not only how well our students are performing individually, but how the school is performing as a whole.
 There is nothing more important to us than ensuring students are ready for the next step in their academic careers.
 We appreciate your partnership and support to make it a successful school year.

-If you have any questions regarding the School Performance Grade or the school’s plans for improvement, please don’t hesitate to contact Mr. David Wimert, principal at East Arcadia School, by calling (910) 247-4609, or by email, dawimert@bladen.k12.nc.us.
+If you have any questions regarding the School Performance Grade or the school’s plans for improvement, please do not hesitate to contact David Wimert, principal at East Arcadia Primary, by calling (910) 247-4609, or by email, dawimert@bladen.k12.nc.us.

 Sincerely,